stjordanis/graph-tool/doc/gt_format.rst

     ``python::object``           ``8 + length``       ``0x0e``
     ========================     ===================  ========

-The values of the property map follow in the order of the vertex indexes (for vertex properties) or in the same order in which the edges appear in the preceding adjacency list (for edge properties).
+The values of the property map follow in the order of the vertex indices (for vertex properties) or in the same order in which the edges appear in the preceding adjacency list (for edge properties).
 For graph properties only one value follows.
 Strings and vectors are encoded with